patchandpray/serverless-msg-api/README.md

 * setup\_environment.py
 * upload\_code.py

+Lambda function code can be found in:

+* main.py

 ## How it works

-Upon posting a message to a email endpoint (msg\_id) the message is sent using SES and stored in dynamodb in a table called 'messages'.
+Upon posting a message to the api endpoint whilst supplying the email address (in parameter: msg\_id) the message is sent using SES and stored in dynamodb in a table called 'messages'.

 It is possible to store message content encrypted by supplying store\_secure=True as a parameter to the API when using POST.

 Messages for a certain msg\_id (email address) can be retrieved by issuing a GET request to the /msg API endpoint.